tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

     <a href="http://creativecommons.org/publicdomain/zero/1.0/deed.en" title="Creative Commons Zero, Public Domain Dedication">CC0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=34030428">Link</a>
 </i>

 While not scientifically measured, what I realize now is that during the retro I was expressing a feeling of moving beyond the peak of the curve and into suboptimal performance.
-This is where the second half of the "what went poorly" question and the topic of this post come in come in.
+This is where the second half of the "what went poorly" question (and the topic of this post) comes in.

 ## What am I going to change?